arunthaya/Ontario-RateMyProf/README.md

 # chrome_plugin
-Chrome plugin that will help students all around the globe.
-(Secret) Things to do:
+Chrome plugin that will help students in Ontario.
-- [x] Create sql connection
-- [x] Look into beginnner tutorials for chrome plugins
-- [ ] Look into crawling with Node.JS
-- [ ] Popup.js and popup.html have to be added again
-- [ ] Dynamically automatically populate profs on any course picking website

-Steps to install:
+Steps to install (if you are installing locally):
 1. Clone repository
 2. Open url: chrome://extensions in Chrome
    ![Alt text](/images/chrome_extensions.png "Chrome extensions")